Starting off in the world of menswear can be intimidating.

 Two pairs of classically cut, higher waisted cotton chinos.
-One in beige, one in grey.
+One in beige, one in grey (or olive).

 Three cotton business shirts, in poplin or twill weave.
 One in plain white, one striped and one free choice.
 Wear these with your smartest outfits.

 Two button-down shirts in oxford weave.
-One in light blue, one in yellow or pink.
+One in light blue, one in pink, lilac or pale yellow.
 These will go with your chinos, jeans and possibly your suit / business trousers depending on the fabric choice of your suit.

 One polo shirt, short or long sleeve.
 Choose a colour that complements your pants collection.
 Fabric can either be cotton pique or merino.